sveltia/sveltia-cms/README.md

 | Map | Not yet supported. |
 | Markdown | Editor components are not yet supported. |

+If we have missed any other features, let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues).

 ### Features not to be implemented

 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.